Suzy Cortez Flaunts Famous ‘BumBum’ In Bikini For Sexy Hot Tub Photoshoot

 “Beautiful and so inspiring,” one more wrote with a single heart-eye emoji.

-Cortez has been sizzling in a number of sexy outfits in recent weeks and one recent upload captured her rocking a skimpy neon bra.
+Cortez has been sizzling in a number of sexy outfits in recent weeks and one upload yesterday captured her rocking a skimpy neon bra.